Signed Languages

-It is used most places.
-Daily speech in deaf communities across Einsol.
-The language is visual and spatial, signed in three dimensions, with grammar carried by position, motion, direction, and facial expression.
-It has no native written form.
+Signed languages are found wherever Deaf communities live, which is most places.
+Each has its own signs and its own history, and often its own relationship to the spoken tongue beside it, because a living language can be carried in the hands as readily as in the mouth.
+What follows describes the structure common to signed languages across Adamah, set down through the best-documented of them.
+Treat it as a representative example and not the universal article.
+The others differ in their signs while sharing the visual-spatial logic below.
+Each is visual and spatial, signed in three dimensions, with grammar carried by position, motion, direction, and facial expression, and none has a native written form.
 Fingerspelling exists for proper nouns and Franterra loanwords, but the language itself lives in the hands and in the space between the signers.

 Its grammatical type is Topic-Comment with spatial agreement.
 The signer establishes what is being discussed, then comments on it.
 Referents placed in physical space are tracked by direction of sign, so a speaker can refer back to a person, object, or concept simply by pointing to where it was first set.
 The space around the signer becomes a working memory.